eliflores/wtmb-js-crash-course/week_23112017/notes.md

 * If the tests are simple and well structure, then the tests become the documentation!

-* --save-dev (It is a `developer` dependency.
-Do not need to install this in production!)
+* `--save-dev` => It is a `developer` dependency.
+Do not need to install this in production!

 * Unit Testing: You have inputs and you know the expected output and this is when it makes sense to write the test first and then implement the functionality.
 * Tests they don't share state between them, you always start in a clean state.
 * You are writing tests to save the future, your own future and the future of your business!

+**Remember:**
->> Always write your code in such a matter that the next developer who will read your code is a psycopath that knows where you live.
-Make sure you don't piss him off! :D
+> Always write your code in such a matter that the next developer who will read your code is a psycopath that knows where you live.
+Make sure you don't piss him off!

 * 5x errors are server errors.
 * 4x errors are errors from the user request.